openrepair/datastandard/README.md

 A "docx" format file in the root folder.
 A Google document may be exported as "docx".

 A "pdf" format file in the _pdf folder.
 A Google document may be exported as "pdf".
+Amend the link to the pdf file in _templates/layout.html.

 Each section in the docx file should begin with a string that matches this regex: `^Section [1-9]: `